aaaaargZombies/eloquent-javascript-solutions/18_node/publicSpace/README.md

 - An save button to that turns the text field back into content.
 - A method of processing the innerHtml of the div into markdown.
 - A method of processing the markdown into html.
-- Display the markdown syntax in the content so it's easier to compile to/from and so the interface is Discoverable.
 - If a link is created to a new page, create that file at compile time.
 - Starting text that explains how to get started.